 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
-All taught modules are 15 credits.
-Project modules and dissertation modules can be either 15, 30, 45 or 60 credits.
+Modules usually can be either 15, 30, 45 or 60, 75 and 120 credits, and additionally for some masters dissertations, 90 credits.

-The structure of our programmes follows clear educational aims that are tailored to each programme.
+The structure of our programmes follow clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes.

-Timetables are normally available one month before the start of the semester.
+Course timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday – Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
-Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the course administrators.
-View our Timetabling Policy (PDF).
+View our Code of practice for the scheduling of teaching and assessment (PDF).

 Eight practical laboratory half-modules are designed to introduce particular elements of physics, experimental design, data analysis, background research and technical writing.
 A ninth module introduces computational modelling, the topic of which can be based upon your personal interests.

-There may be occasions when the delivery of your teaching is supported by postgraduate research students.
+There may be occasions when the delivery of your teaching is supported by graduate teaching assistants.
 The University has a set of procedures that govern the use of postgraduate research students in this way.